 ANSWER: UV light has damaging effects on the skin and causes furniture to fade.
 Infrared light is the type of light you can feel and is what causes you to feel hot after being in the sun.
 In a window, you want to allow visible light to pass through, but you want UV and infrared light to be reflected.
 Low-E coatings do just that.
 They reflect a substantial amount of UV and infrared light, reducing the transfer of heat, but allowing visible light to pass through into your home.

 ANSWER: The simple physical difference between these windows is 1, 2 or 3 panes of glass.
 By nature, glass is a poor insulator, but it is abundant, easy to work with, transparent and allows light to pass through which is why it's used as a building material.

 Single-pane windows keep the rain and snow out but do a poor job of keeping the temperature consistent in your home.
 In the winter, the heat from your furnace transfers easily through the glass right outside your home and in the summer, the heat from the sun transfers through the glass to the inside of your home.

-Double-pane windows have a second layer of protection and insulation, but to get better performance from double-pane glass windows, additional components are needed like a Low-E coating, spacers, quality seals and insulating gas, typically argon or krypton, between the panes.
+Double-pane windows have a second layer of protection and insulation, but to get better performance from double-pane glass windows, additional components are needed like a Low-E coating, spacers, quality seals and insulating gas, typically argon, between the panes.
 It’s these add-ons that help make windows more energy efficient.